A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 Maryland Veteran Driver’s License Designation

-Maryland offers the option to add a veteran designation with a “Veteran” on the lower left-hand portion of your driver’s license to honor your service to our nation at no additional cost.
-To be eligible, you must have an honorable discharge.
+Maryland offers the option to add a veteran designation with a “veteran” on the lower left-hand portion of your driver’s license at no additional cost, honoring your service to our nation.

 Bring your DD214 or other proof of honorable service with you to your local Motor Vehicle Administration location to get the designation added to your ID.